Market

 Liquid Risk

 Liquidity risk implies that the Company may not be able to meet its obligations associated with its financial liabilities.
 The Company manages its liquidity risk on the basis of the business plan that ensures that the funds required for financing the business operations and meeting financial liabilities are available in a timely manner and in the currency required at optimal costs.
-The Management regularly monitors rolling forecasts of the Company’s liquidity position to ensure it has sufficient cash on an ongoing basis to meet operational fund
+The Management regularly monitors rolling forecasts of the Company’s liquidity position to ensure it has sufficient cash on an ongoing basis to meet operational fund requirements.

 Additionally, the Company has committed fund and non-fund based credit lines from banks which may be drawn anytime based on Company’s fund requirements.
-The Company endeavours to maintain a cautious liquidity strategy with positive cash balance and undrawn bank lines throughout the year._
+The Company endeavours to maintain a cautious liquidity strategy with positive cash balance and undrawn bank lines throuahout the year.

 Market Risk

 Market risk is the risk that the fair value of future cash flow of financial instruments may fluctuate because of changes in market conditions.
 Market risk broadly comprises three types of risks namely foreign currency risk, interest rate risk and price risk (for commodities).
 The above risks may affect the Company’s income and expense and profit.
-The Company’s exposure to and management of these risks are explained below. fa} Foreign currencu risk
+The Company’s exposure to and management of these risks are explained below. fa) Foreign currencu risk

 The Company operates in international markets and therefore is exposed to foreign currency risk arising from foreign currency transactions.
 The exposure relates primarily to the Company’s operating activities (when the revenue or expense is denominated in foreign currency).
 Majority of the Company’s foreign currency transactions are in USD while the rest are in EURO.
 The major imports are only in respect of capital goods.
 The risk is measured through forecast of highly probable foreign currency cash flows.

-fb) Commoditu Price Risk
+fbl Commoditu Price Risk

 Commodity price risk results from changes in market prices for raw materials, mainly steel in the form of rounds and billets which forms the largest portion of Company’s cost of sale.